WarriorDeere/WarriorDeere/README.md

 ## Hey there!

-**Warrior Deere** here, mainly I'm working as a farmer somewhere in Europe but I love to code in my freetime.
+**Warrior Deere** here, mainly working as a farmer somewhere in Europe but I love to create Web- and Desktopapplications in TypeScript using the NextJS Framework or Tauri.
-Especially I am working with TypeScript and I love to create web and desktop applications with NextJS and/or Tauri.